w3f/polkadot-wiki/docs/learn/learn-guides-assets-ledger.md

 :::

-The Asset Hub has a [Ledger](https://www.ledger.com/) application that is compatible with the Ledger Nano S and Ledger Nano X devices.
+The AssetHub has a [Ledger](https://www.ledger.com/) application that is compatible with the Ledger Nano S and Ledger Nano X devices.
 The Ledger devices are hardware wallets that keep your private key secured on a physical device that does not get directly exposed to your computer or the internet.

-The Statemine application allows you to manage your KSM and other tokens on the Asset Hub parachain.
+The Statemine application allows you to manage your KSM and other tokens on the AssetHub parachain.
 It supports most of the available transaction types of the network in the XL version of the app (details [below](#installing-the-ledger-application)).